Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: , ,

 The reference there to both the Bikini Atoll and the Eniwetok Atoll is a fascinating artifact of the times of this early 1950s era during which this comic book was created and published.
 Of course, Bikini Atoll was famously a U.S. Nuclear test site where 23 nuclear devises were detonated 1946 to 1958.
 An additional forty-three nuclear tests were conducted on nearby Enewetak Atoll during the same period.
 Notably, Enewetak Atoll was making national headlines around the time Venus #18 was being created as the U.S. was ramping up its activities there.
 Those newspaper journalists didn't know it at the time, but Enewetak would be the site of the first Hydrogen Bomb detonation later in 1952.

-Connecting this all back to Everett's most famous creation, it's worth noting that the impact of atomic tests on life in the ocean would likewise become a theme in the origins of both Aquaman and Sub-Mariner in the coming years.
+Neptunia's thirst for vengeance against the surface world here is a pretty direct parallel to what would happen in 1961 with the Submariner's return.
+Connecting this all back to Everett's most famous creation, the impact of atomic tests on life in the ocean would likewise become a theme in the origins of both Aquaman and Sub-Mariner in the coming years.
 As we discussed in a recent post about Adventure Comics #260 in 1959, Aquaman revealed his origin to a Navy commander because the lost city of Atlantis was at the bottom of the ocean directly below the prospective atomic test site.
 And the Sub-Mariner was too late to prevent such atomic testing from destroying his Atlantis, turning him against mankind and the Fantastic Four during his 1961 reboot moment in Fantastic Four #4.

-The few copies of Venus #18 that have come up for auction over the past few years have received spirited bidding, but there's a rare shot at a very solid copy of Venus #18 (Timely, 1952) CGC GD 2.0 Off-white to white pages up for auction in the 2022 October 27 – 28 Halloween Pre-Code Horror and Crime Comics Showcase Auction #40207 at Heritage Auctions.
-If you've never bid at Heritage Auctions before, you can get further information, you can check out their FAQ on the bidding process and related matters.
+The few copies of Venus #18 that have come up for auction over the past few years have received spirited bidding, but there's a gorgeous high-grade CGC VF 8.0 White pages (only one higher-graded) copy of Venus #18 up for auction in the 2024 October 24 – 25 Pre-Code Horror & Crime Comics Showcase Auction #40272 at Heritage Auctions.

 Heritage Sponsored